multitudes/42-SimpleOscillator/README.md

 In addition to the above, you may use wire to connect between points on the board.

 ## First try on the breadboard
 The led is lighting.
 This is already a good sign.
 <img src="assets/1.jpeg" alt="asset1" width="300"/>

+And it makes sound as well!!
+Lets hoo it with some other components of our synth rack...
 <img src="assets/2.jpeg" alt="asset2" width="300"/>

+Mindblowing!
+With just one transistor we could generate a sound!

 ### Links
 [Mak your own power supply? ](https://www.instructables.com/Make-a-simple-12-volt-power-supply/)